3 Ways to Increase Curcumin Absorption

 3. PEPPER

 You've probably heard that using pepper with turmeric increases the absorption of curcumin by almost 2000%.
-This is and isn't true.
 Black peppercorns contain piperine, an alkaloid that gives pepper its rich spicy flavour we all love.
 Several studies have shown that piperine stops the digestive enzymes in our body from trying to remove the curcumin, helping us retain it in our system rather than being excreted.
 So in fact, it's piperine that makes curcumin more bioavailable as it remains in our bloodstream.
+Turmeric doesn't necessarily require black pepper to aid absorption.
+Those with intestinal issues should use black pepper cautiously.
+A sprinkle of black pepper in your turmeric milk is ideal.

 How can I find the best curcumin/turmeric?

 Taking supplements can be an easy fix.
 Consuming turmeric with foods is a much more wholesome, natural, effective and overall delicious way to get your daily curcumin.
 Turmeric powders on the market come in different qualities.
 You will notice a difference in aroma, taste and effects of consuming turmeric with high levels of curcumin.
 Check out our favourite turmeric with 9% curcumin (3x the average!)
 A good daily dosage would be around half a tsp.
+Supermarket and online turmeric powders are often of the lower end of quality.
+They are bought through middle-men who source it from multiple farms and combine all the powders together to create a bulk.
+This is then stored for many years, resulting in a turmeric powder that's lost its potency, aroma and flavour.